-How to spot signs of stress in your cat and dog
+How to spot signs of stress in your dog

 You know your pet better than anybody and will often notice changes in behaviour in traumatic situations.
 Some of the most common events which pets find stressful are:

 - New members to the household eg another pet, a baby

 - Kennel or cattery visit

 - Another cat moving into the territory

 During the firework season, many pets become stressed and fearful and the symptoms to look out for, in any stressful situation, include:

 - Barking or meowing excessively